tcmlabs/tcmlabs/business-invariants-in-python.md

 - at "run time" (two words) refers to when [an application is running](<https://en.wikipedia.org/wiki/Run_time_(program_lifecycle_phase)>), in contrast to [compile time](Compile_time), which is _before_ an application is running.
 - a "runtime" (single word) refers to [an execution environment](https://en.wikipedia.org/wiki/Runtime_system) (ie. Python or Node.js interpreters, a browser, etc.)

 In Python, avoiding bugs at run time is a responsibility which is mostly left to the programmer.
-More precisely, this responsability is ensuring that all functions are called with expected values, and each of them return values that make sense from a business point of view.
+More precisely, this responsability is ensuring that all functions are called with expected values, and each of them return values that make sense.

 Typically, these checks are:

 - not done at all within the function
 - left to the responsability of the caller
 - done in the function with a few asserts which only check for some values
+- making the function `None` if some checks fail
-- manually done and visually tested only, using the Python REPL or Jupyter notebook
+- manually done with known "good" values and visually tested only, using the Python REPL or Jupyter notebook, but missing many of the "bad" values that could exist at run time

+Some of the risks are:
-The risk is shipping something which may not handle all business use cases, or may perform differently on some edge use cases that were missed.
+- shipping a code which may not handle all business use cases, or a code that may perform differently on some edge use cases that were missed
+- calling functions with values that have no business representation, but still called due to other functions returning "bad" values (`None`, etc.).
+It is important to understand that these bad values will flow through the functions until one can't handle it, making the program fail.

 In Python, nothing prevents a developer from **_not_** calling a function with values that doesn't mean anything from a business point of view, unless the developer takes care of it at run time.
 Put it the other way, Python accepts (at run time) calling a function with unintended values.
 Nothing will automatically check that values are expected, meaningful for the business and therefore allowed in our program.